top of page

 Shen Nong by Artist Guo Xu (1456-1529) - Shanghai Museum

-In some legends, people considered Shen Nong was also the Flame Emperor; but in other versions, Shen Nong was a more ancient deity or an ancestor of the Flame Emperor's tribe.
+In certain legends, people also considered Shen Nong to be the Flame Emperor, while in other versions, he is portrayed as a more ancient deity or an ancestor of the Flame Emperor's tribe.

-There is a big area named Shen Nong Jia, which was believed to be where Shen Nong had tasted those herbs and departed thousands of years ago.
+There is a vast region named Shen Nong Jia, believed to be where Shen Nong tasted those herbs and departed thousands of years ago.

-Finally, he arrived at the magical mountain where the sun falls.
+Finally, he arrived at a mystical mountain where the sun descended.

 Kua Fu pursuing the sun

-Later, his stick transformed into a big peach forest containing plenty of tree shade and peaches.
+Remarkably, the stick transformed into a vast peach forest, replete with ample tree shade and succulent peaches.

 She was the youngest daughter of the God of the Sun or the Flame Emperor.